Top Reasons you should Decline that Job Interview/Offer

 Read: Mom Friendly Jobs and Career

-2. If You Have Been Offered a Better Deal
+2. You Have Been Offered a Better Deal

 It happens often that during job hunting you apply for multiple jobs all at once.
 Just by coincidence, it is possible to get multiple job offers around the same time.
 Sometimes you may get as many as four new invitations before you can make your decision on the first job offer.